scrabbletank/farhome-rules/rulesdoc.md

 To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have enough mana to cast the spell.

-### Spellbooks
+### Codexes

 Very few creatures are able to innately cast magic.
 Almost everyone must prepare spells they've written into a spellbook, or Codex.
 There is no limit on the school, level, or type of spell you can hold in your Codex.
 New spells can be added to your Codex by copying from spell scrolls or a codex.
 This process is destructive, and destroys the scroll or codex after a spell is copied.

 ##### Variant Rule - Spells from Codexes
 In some games spells may be limited, or codecies a rare occurance.
 With this variant when copying a spell from a codex, instead of destroying the codex you make an Arcana check against 2 bad dice.
 On success codex is not destroyed.
-Regardless a spell can only be copied once.
+Regardless each spell can only be copied once.

 ### Mana